 ICT-based adaptation to climate change in cities

 In order to enable cities to adapt to climate change and climate-related weather extremes, urban planners and regional decision-makers need a local database for climate-resilient urban development.
-The project supports cities to use participative approaches, based on information and communication technologies, to strengthen their climate resilience.
-Innovative approaches to data collection and evaluation will enable city administrations and decision-makers to obtain the necessary information for developing and implementing local adaptation strategies.
-Findings from three pilot cities in India, Mexico and Peru are used, which deal with different risk scenarios.
-The approaches are prepared and introduced to the international discourse in cooperation with German and international partners.
+The project supported cities to use participative approaches, based on information and communication technologies, in order to strengthen their climate resilience.
+Innovative approaches to data collection and evaluation enabled city administrations and decision-makers to obtain the necessary information for developing and implementing local adaptation strategies.
+Findings from three pilot cities in India, Mexico and Peru with differing risk scenarios were introduced to the international discourse in cooperation with German and international partners.

 State of implementation/results

 - Project is completed.

 - The digital solutions for adaptation to climate change in cities in Mexico ("Arbol IoT - Internet of Trees" from the city of Guadalajara) and Peru ("AylluDamos - We Help" from the city of Trujillo) were developed and piloted in 2018 in co-creation with citizens and decision-makers and in cooperation with start-ups, universities and small and medium-sized enterprises.
 These solutions were transferred to other cities in 2019.

 - In 2019, the digital solution in India ("Mu.CitySavior - I am City Savior" from the city of Bhubaneshwar) was also developed in co-creation with citizens and decision-makers, which involves residents in the prevention of flooding.